 Here then are two spiritual teachings – firstly rebirth through reincarnation in a new physical body and secondly regeneration in an afterlife of one’s spirit body.

-I favour the latter, but can see some good reasons why people, who are unfamiliar with it, may favour the former.
+I favour the latter, but can see some good reasons why people, who are unfamiliar with the idea of a spirit body, may favour the former.

 Copyright 2016 Stephen Russell-Lacy